jbarrow/capstone/README.md

 2. A lot of time (to download and unpack 60-80GB)
 3. A really good internet connection

-Running it without --all will choose a random subset of the code to download.
+Running it without --all, or with --new will choose a random subset of the code to download.

 ## Preprocessing